appsec2008/ACNBP/README.md

 5.  **Monitoring and Logging:**
     *   Integrate comprehensive logging and monitoring to track system health, performance, and security events.

-## Key Ideas (Agent Name Service - ANS)
+## Key Ideas (Agent Capability Negotiation and Binding Protocol - ACNBP)

-The ANS platform is built around the following key ideas from the referenced paper:
+The ACNBP platform is built around the following key ideas from the referenced paper:

-1.  **Universal Agent Directory:** ANS provides a protocol-agnostic registry infrastructure for secure AI agent discovery.
+1.  **Structured Negotiation:** ACNBP defines a formal multi-step protocol (SSR, SSO, SSA, BC) for agents to negotiate capabilities, ensuring clarity and mutual understanding before binding.
-2.  **PKI-Based Identity:** Leverages Public Key Infrastructure (PKI) certificates for verifiable agent identity and trust.
+2.  **ANS-Leveraged Discovery:** ACNBP assumes Provider Agents are discoverable via an Agent Name Service (ANS).
+ANS provides initial metadata like ANSNames and pointers to Protocol Extensions, which are crucial for the Candidate Pre-Screening (CPS) phase of ACNBP.
-3.  **Lifecycle Management:** Formalized agent registration, renewal, and revocation mechanisms.
+3.  **Protocol Extensions:** Agents exchange detailed, protocol-specific information (e.g., A2A AgentCards for Google's A2A protocol, MCP endpoint details, or other custom protocol data) within their `protocolExtension` fields.
+This enables interoperability for skill execution after a binding is confirmed.
-4.  **DNS-Inspired Naming:** Uses structured ANSNames (`Protocol://AgentID.agentCapability.Provider.vVersion.Extension`) for discovery.
+4.  **Negotiation Context (NC):** The Requester Agent (`a_req`) defines its precise needs—covering desired capabilities, specific skills, Quality of Service (QoS) targets, cost constraints, and security requirements—in a Negotiation Context.
+This NC is sent in the Skill Set Request (SSR) to guide the negotiation.
-5.  **Capability-Aware Resolution (Conceptual):** The ANSName itself embeds capability, and the system allows resolution based on these structured names.
+5.  **Secure Binding with PKI:** ACNBP mandates the use of digital signatures for its messages (SSR, SSO, SSA, BC).
+Agents use CA-issued certificates that bind their Agent ID, Public Key, and ANS Endpoint, allowing for verifiable identities and secure communication channels during the binding process.
-6.  **Modular Protocol Support:** A conceptual Protocol Adapter Layer allows support for diverse communication standards (A2A, MCP, ACP, etc.), demonstrated here by storing protocol-specific data.
+6.  **AI-Assisted Evaluation:** The protocol supports intelligent evaluation of offers.
+This platform demonstrates this with an LLM (via Genkit and Gemini) assessing Skill Set Offers (SSOs) against `a_req`'s Negotiation Context, particularly focusing on security aspects.
-7.  **Secure Resolution Algorithms:** The platform demonstrates basic secure resolution by returning CA-signed agent certificates.
+7.  **Dynamic Updates (Conceptual):** While not fully implemented in this demo, ACNBP includes provisions for Dynamic Capability Updates (DCU) to manage changes in long-lived bindings.

 ## Prerequisites